-If the decision is made to re-advertise the PDB procurement on federally funded projects, the Selection Committee Chairperson notifies FHWA in writing of TDOT's decision to cancel the current procurement and requests concurrence prior to moving forward with re-solicitation.
+If the decision is made to cancel the PDB procurement on federally funded projects, the Selection Committee Chairperson notifies FHWA of TDOT's decision.

 The Director of Alternative Delivery develops a procurement cancellation letter to send to all the proposers notifying each of the cancellation.
 The procurement cancellation letter should be signed by the Chief Engineer.